 Exercise 1: Finding CRISPR sites and checking for off-target matches

 In this exercise you will run the Find CRISPR Sites function to find “GN(20)GG” CRISPR sites on the LYP1 CDS sequence.
 For each site identified within LYP1, you will also search for non-target binding sites within the Saccharomyces cerevisiae genome.
 If a gRNA sequence binds to other regions of the genome, Cas9 will also affect the sequence in these regions, and this may have serious unintended consequences.
-For each CRISPR site, Geneious can calculate an Activity score, which predicts the activity at the target site, and a Specificity score, which is based on the presence of off-target binding sites elsewhere in the genome.
+For each CRISPR site, an Activity score, which predicts the activity at the target site, and a Specificity score, which is based on the presence of off-target binding sites elsewhere in the genome, is calculated.

-Select the LYP1 CDS document and then go to Cloning→Find CRISPR sites.
+Select the LYP1 CDS document and then go to Annotate and Predict→Find CRISPR sites.

 First, reset the options to the default settings.
 To do this, click on the cog in the bottom left hand corner of the window and select Reset to defaults (this will be grayed out if the current settings are the default settings).